digital-asset/docs.daml.com/README.md

 1. Follow step 1 as above.
 2. You will have to ask on the #team-daml Slack channel, mentioning @gary, for someone to help you manually create a snapshot.
 3. Follow the rest of the steps as above.

+## Questions

+If you have any questions or comments about these instructions, please reach out to the #product-docs team/@katharine on Slack.

+Thank you :blush: